Clinical Research Fellowships Behavioral Neurology

 Headache Center Fellowship

-The UCSF Headache Center has a comprehensive program of inpatient and outpatient headache management that is underpinned by basic science and clinical studies.
+The UCSF Headache Center has a comprehensive program of inpatient and outpatient headache management.
 The fellowship will encompass clinical management of adult and pediatric patients with variety of headache disorders.
 The fellow will have an opportunity to participate in clinical research projects and clinical trials.
+All aspects of Headache Management will be taught including pharmacological, behavioral and injection techniques.
 Read more.

 The fellowship provides the opportunity for additional specialized training in general inpatient neurology, including exposure to neurocritical care and cerebrovascular diseases, with the goal of helping trainees launch an academic career and become leaders in the field of neurohospitalist medicine.
-Fellows train at the Benioff Children's Hospital in San Francisco.
 Read more.

 CNS HIV Translational Research Training Program